Dave Ramsey’s Debt Snowball

-What Is Dave Ramsey’s Debt Snowball Method?
+Dave Ramsey’s Debt Snowball and Other Methods

-A Debt Snowball is a debt elimination strategy popularized by Dave Ramsey, a renowned debt and personal finance guru.
-Under this method, you reduce your debt by paying the minimum monthly payment to all debts, except the one with the smallest balance, which you’ll try to pay down as fast as you can.
+Debt Snowball is a debt elimination strategy popularized by Dave Ramsey, a renowned debt and personal finance guru.
+Under this method, you reduce your debt by paying the minimum monthly payment to all accounts, except the one with the smallest balance, which you’ll try to pay down as fast as you can.

 The basic steps in the Debt Snowball debt reduction plan are as follows: